ocryptocode/educate/README.md

 # educate
- The best education mastered with AI
+ The best education mastered with AI , a remarkable movement on our ecosystem

 ## benefits